-The feedback I got from the intern showcase included rethinking the structure of displaying data, such as differentiating weekdays/weekend, etc.
+The feedback I got from the intern showcase included rethinking the structure of displaying data, such as differentiating weekdays/weekends, etc.

 3. D3.js Prototype

-After the intern showcase, the next step is to code a fully interactive prototype.
-I chose the d3.js library, because this is by far the most powerful data visualization tool for programmers.
+After the intern showcase, I coded a fully interactive prototype.
+I chose the d3.js library because this was by far the most powerful data visualization tool for programmers.